datreeio/datree/examples/README.md

 <img width="391" style="float: right;" alt="Screen Shot 2021-11-07 at 11 45 07" src="https://user-images.githubusercontent.com/1208902/142754350-8aca5344-08a1-4a07-aa02-a1f9e15f08e3.png">

 3. Add your policy:
-   * Open the project in your favourite IDE (e.g. VSCode, WebStorm, etc.)
+   * Open the project in your favorite IDE (e.g. VSCode, WebStorm, etc.)
    * Go to the examples directory (`datree/examples`) and create a new directory with the name of your policy
-   * Add your policy and additinal required files (README, tests yamls, etc.)
+   * Add your policy and additional required files (README, tests yamls, etc.)
    * The code structure should resemble the [sample-policy](https://github.com/datreeio/datree/tree/main/examples/sample-policy) directory

 4. Save the changes - once you made the changes save them with git locally by committing them: